squeak-smalltalk/squeak.org/_projects/olpc.md

 img-src:    projects/olpc.png
 href:       http://wiki.laptop.org/go/Squeak
 ---
-The One Laptop Per Child (OLPC) non-profit project develops the OLPC XO laptop to provide educational opportunities for underprivileged children all over the world.
-Several basic activities on the OLPC XO are implemented using Etyos/Squeak.
+With its XO laptop, One Laptop per Child non-profit organization provides educational opportunities for underprivileged children all over the world.
+Several basic activities on the XO are implemented using Squeak/Etoys.